 By Tom McGregor, CNTV Commentator

 The headquarters of the think tank, Center for Strategic & International Studies, is located on Rhode Island Ave. in Washington D.C., costing more than $100 million to build it.
-Wealthy donors have given hundreds of millions of dollars more to CSIS, since its founding in the 1960s.
+Wealthy donors have given hundreds of millions of dollars more to CSIS since its founding in the 1960s.

 According to the University of Pennsylvania’s 2013 Global Go To Think Tanks Report, CSIS is ranked as number one in the world for security and international affairs, 4th overall in the world and “one of the most respected of Washington’s think tanks.”

-With such an illustrious background and a megadollar budget to fund research papers, you might think its 44-paged report on Chinese President’s Belt & Road Initiative, authored by former CIA (Central Intelligence Agency) operative Charles Johnson, which was published last month, would provide readers with amazing insights, shocking new information and a blueprint on how Beijing would move forward on the New Silk Road.
+With such an illustrious background and a megadollar budget to fund research papers, you might think its 44-paged report on the Chinese President’s Belt & Road Initiative, authored by former CIA (Central Intelligence Agency) operative Charles Johnson, which was published last month, would provide readers with incredible insights, shocking new information and a blueprint on how Beijing would move forward on the New Silk Road.

 Reading copy-and-paste research and analysis

-A reader gets the feeling the author simply logged on to the Google search engine, typed, “Xi Jinping One Belt, One Road” and wrote his study on related excerpts, while assuming the Chinese government has ulterior motives for embarking on the New Silk Road.
+A reader gets the feeling the author simply logged on to the Google search engine, typed, “Xi Jinping One Belt, One Road”, and wrote his study on related excerpts while assuming the Chinese government has ulterior motives for embarking on the New Silk Road.

 Singing the China Threat siren